Ausxor/azure-devops-docs/docs/pipelines/agents/includes/v3/unattended-config-unix.md

 - If you chose `--auth negotiate` or `--auth alt`:
   - `--userName <userName>` - specifies a username
   - `--password <password>` - specifies a password
+- If you chose `--auth sp`
+  - `--clientsecret <clientSecret>` - Microsoft Entra application client secret
+  - `--tenantid <tenantId>` - Microsoft Entra tenant id

+> [!NOTE]
+> PAT and Service Principal are the only schemes that work with Azure DevOps Services.

 ### Pool and agent names
 - `--pool <pool>` - pool name for the agent to join